Our Team

 Executive Director

-Parvathy is a Rare Disease Specialist and healthcare professional with a Master’s in Clinical Nutrition and deep expertise in patient advocacy and caregiver education.
-Her work is driven by personal experience—after both her children were diagnosed with multiple rare and ultra-rare diseases, she committed her life to empowering others to advocate for themselves regardless of diagnosis or geography.
-She is a strong proponent of patient- and family-centered care, with a particular focus on mental health for children with complex medical needs and their caregivers.
-Parvathy has held leadership roles across hospital boards, industry groups, and community organizations, advancing quality patient and family engagement.
-She has extensive experience managing teams, building strategic partnerships, and breaking barriers in advocacy, especially in DEI-centered initiatives.
-Parvathy serves on national and international boards, including the UDN Foundation and Team Telomere.
-She is also the Executive Director of the Krishnan Family Foundation, which is dedicated to research, scientific advancement, and patient/family support for CMMRD, a rare genetic cancer predisposition syndrome.
+Parvathy is a Rare Disease Specialist and healthcare professional with a Master’s in Clinical Nutrition, dedicated to patient advocacy and caregiver education.
+Inspired by her personal journey as a mother of two children with multiple rare and ultra-rare conditions, she empowers families to navigate complex healthcare systems and advocate for themselves.
+She has held leadership roles across hospital boards, industry groups, and community organizations, advancing patient engagement, DEI-centered initiatives, and mental health support for children with complex medical needs and their caregivers.
+Parvathy serves on national and international boards, including the UDN Foundation and Team Telomere, and as Executive Director of the Krishnan Family Foundation, she drives research, scientific progress, and family support for CMMRD, a rare genetic cancer predisposition syndrome.

 Yash Krishnan